Singularity of information flow at the Hopf bifurcation point: Set-up

 The fixed point $\vec{x}_0$ of the deterministic system satisfies $\vec{F}(\vec{x}_0)=\vec{0}$.
 For the Brusselator, the fixed point is given by $\vec{x}_0 = (a, b/a)$.
 The Jacobian matrix of $\vec{F}(\vec{x})$ evaluated at the fixed point is defined as

 The stability of the fixed point is determined by the eigenvalues of the Jacobian evaluated at that point.
 When $b < a^2 + 1$, the real part of a complex-conjugate pair of eigenvalues of the Jacobian is negative, and the concentrations of each chemical species converge to the fixed point.
 When $b > a^2 + 1$, the fixed point becomes unstable, and the concentrations depart from the fixed point and converge to a stable limit cycle.
 The change in dynamics is known as a Hopf bifurcation.
 The value of the control parameter at the bifurcation point is given by $b_c \equiv a^2 + 1$.
-We introduce a bifurcation parameter $\mu$ to quantify the distance from the critical value of the control parameter $b$.
-We assume that the real part of the eigenvalues of the Jacobian increases monotonically with respect to the bifurcation parameter $\mu$.
-In the Brusselator, the bifurcation parameter $\mu$ is defined in terms of the control parameter just above the bifurcation point as